tomgoldstein/phasepack-matlab/README.md

  solvers.
 The interface also gives users the option to control the initialization and runtime of different algorithms, making it easy to "plug and play" different routines and options.

 # To find out more
-See the main [PhasePack page](http://cs.umd.edu/~tomg/projects/phasepack/) for usage information and a complete user guide.
+See the main [PhasePack page](http://cs.umd.edu/~tomg/projects/phasepack/) for complete information, or check out the [user guide](https://arxiv.org/abs/1711.09777).